Rheumatoid Arthritis Increases Mortality Risk in Staphylococcus aureus Infections

 The increased risk of severe infections in patients with RA is well established, but outcomes related to infections by specific pathogens in this population remain largely unexplored.
 S aureus infection can range in severity from uncomplicated skin infection to potentially lethal bacteremia, which carries a 30-day mortality rate of up to 30%.
 Although RA has not been shown to predict mortality in S aureus bacteremia (SAB), limited data suggest that patients with RA are at higher risk for S aureus-related osteoarticular infections than patients who do not have RA.

-Researchers compared the clinical characteristics and outcomes of SAB in patients with RA vs patients without RA in a post-hoc analysis of INSTINCT (INvasive STaphylococcus aureus INfections CohorT), a prospective cohort study.
+Researchers, led by Insa Joost, MD, from University Medical Center Freiburg in Germany, compared the clinical characteristics and outcomes of SAB in patients with RA vs patients without RA in a post-hoc analysis of INSTINCT (INvasive STaphylococcus aureus INfections CohorT), a prospective cohort study.

 High-Yield Data Summary